ibmresilient/resilient-community-apps/fn_ansible/README.md

 * Integrations Server Resilient Circuits >= v30.0.0
 * Ansible config directory per the [ansible-runner convention](https://ansible-runner.readthedocs.io/en/latest/index.html)

 * Ansible relies on a system library `sshpass`.
 Depending on your Integration Server operation system, different procedures are required to install this system library.

-## Installation
 This package requires that it is installed on a RHEL or CentOS platform and uses the Resilient Circuits framework.

 * Unzip the package downloaded from the IBM App Exchange